storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # Ok, for real this time.

-deso la vin wei esebin esebin ei i loigo lon vemi.
+deso la vin wei esebin esebin ei i lugo lon vemi.

 # But I'm sure you're wondering where the knot is.